Higher-order quantum computing with known input states: Summary of main results

 \subsection{Numerical results for the \texorpdfstring{$k>1$}{k>1} calls of the unitary operation scenario}

-As shown in the main text, the optimal performance of unitary transposition, inversion, and complex conjugation can be formulated as a semidefinite program (SDP) and solved numerically.
+As shown in the main text, the optimal performance of unitary transposition inversion, and complex conjugation can be formulated as a semidefinite program (SDP) and solved numerically.
+As proven in Thm.~\ref{thm:SAR_transp_Eq}, the parallel transposition protocol is equivalent to SAR.
+Therefore, all results established for transposition apply equally to SAR.
 The results of these optimizations are reported in Table~\ref{tab:transposition_intro} and Table~\ref{tab:inversion_intro}, with further details on the numerical methods provided in Sec.~\ref{sec:numerics_main}.

 From the numerical tables, we can draw the following conclusions: \begin{itemize} \item For $k=3$ and $d=2$, both unitary transposition and inversion on an arbitrary known state can be implemented deterministically and exactly, even in the pure input state setting.
 This stands in parallel to the universal input state scenario, where $k=4$ queries were required to achieve deterministic and exact implementation at $d=2$ \cite{yoshida_exact}. \item Our numerical results indicate that for $k \in \{2,3\}$ and $d \in \{2,3\}$, the repeat-until-success strategy, with success probability $p_{\textup{RUS}} = 1 - \left(1 - \tfrac{1}{d}\right)^{k}$, is optimal for both the transposition and SAR tasks. \item General strategies appear to offer no advantage in the tested regime, $k \in \{2,3\}$ and $d \in \{2,3\}$, for none of the considered functions.
 By contrast, for protocols with an unknown input state that implement unitary inversion or transposition, it has been shown that general strategies with indefinite causal order outperform sequential ones.~\cite{Quintino_2022det,Quintino2019prob}. \item In the unknown input state case, the performance of deterministic parallel unitary transposition was shown to be equivalent to that of deterministic unitary inversion, with both attainable through an estimation protocol~\cite{Quintino_2022det,Bisio_2010}.
 In contrast, this equivalence no longer holds in the known input state setting.
 Furthermore, in the unknown input state case, when $k<d$, deterministic sequential protocols cannot outperform parallel ones~\cite{Yoshida2024}.
 By contrast, in the known input state case we find that, even when $k<d$, deterministic sequential protocols can indeed surpass parallel ones.